CoverRight’s Mission and Editorial Guidelines.

 What is the biggest disadvantage of Medicare Advantage?

-The biggest disadvantage of Medicare Advantage plans is the potential limitation of providers you can see, which can limit your selection of physicians and medical facilities if you have certain conditions that require specialist care.
+The biggest disadvantage of Medicare Advantage plans is the potential limitation of providers you can see, limiting your selection of physicians and medical facilities if you have certain conditions requiring specialist care.

 Why do people dislike Medicare Advantage plans?

-People on Medicare Advantage may dislike these plans as they may be more restrictive on care due to network restrictions mentioned above as well as the potential need for prior authorizations before receiving care.
+People on Medicare Advantage plans may dislike these plans as they may be more restrictive on care due to the network restrictions mentioned above and the potential need for prior authorizations before receiving care.

-In addition there is a common misconception that a Medicare Advantage plan is free, and there are no copays when you use services.
-However, while many plans have $0 premiums, most individuals have to pay out-of-pocket copays and coinsurances when and as they use health services.
+In addition, there is a common misconception that a Medicare Advantage plan is free and that there are no copays when you use services.
+While many plans have $0 premiums, most individuals have to pay out-of-pocket copays and coinsurances when using health services.

 Can I drop my Medicare Advantage plan and go back to my Original Medicare?